connexcs/docs/docs/carrier.md

 ### Latest Calls
 The **Latest Calls** tab displays the most recent calls to pass through a given system.
-View recent calls and their SIP traces, and run simulated calls.
+View recent calls and their SIP traces and run simulated calls.
 See [Logging](https://docs.connexcs.com/logging/) section for details on these functions.
-To view Latest Calls for all customers, to to the Logging section in ConnexCS.
+To view Latest Calls for all customers, to the Logging section in ConnexCS.

 To simulate a call: